googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore/docs/userguide.md

 Transactions accept a callback of user code, which is then passed a `Transaction` object to work with.

-Transactions always run asynchronously, but may be given a synchronous callback;
-as modification operations (`Create`, `Update` etc) are specified synchronously and batched locally, transactions often won't need any asynchronous code.
-However, the operations to fetch document or query snapshots within a transaction do require asynchrony.

 The callback can return optionally a value.

 The callback will be executed multiple times if the transaction needs to be retried due to conflicting